iggredible/Learn-Vim/ch27_vimscript_functions.md

 endfunction
 ```

-But the following is not a valid function:
+The following is not a valid function because it does not start with a capital letter.

 ```
 function tasty()